Mariah Carey Fast Facts

 September 2001 - Carey stars in a semi-autobiographical movie, "Glitter," and releases an album of the same name.
 Both the album and movie are unsuccessful.

 2002 - Virgin pays Carey a reported $28 million to end her contract.
-Later in the year, Universal Music Group's Island Def Jam records signs Carey to a reported $20 million deal.
+Later in the year, Universal Music Group's Island Def Jam Music Group signs Carey to a reported $20 million deal.

 2006 - Wins three Grammy Awards: Best Contemporary R&B Album, with Brian Garten and Dana John Chappelle for "The Emancipation of Mimi," Best R&B Song, with Jermaine Dupri, Johnta Austin, and Manuel Seal, Jr., for "We Belong Together," and Best Female R&B Vocal Performance for "We Belong Together."